 $ # Second Tab $ python monitor.py

-Ok, time to back to Tab #1 and create some files from within the container:
+Okay, time to go back to Tab #1 and create some files from within the container:

 $ # First Tab $ docker exec -it my_sandbox touch /app/oi

-Great, file created.
+Great, the file is created.
 Let's check the output of our python script:

 $ # Second Tab $ python monitor.py File /home/anderson/deleteme/oi changed

 As you can see, the file creation was detected.
-It also works with modifications for existing files.
+It also works with modifications to existing files.

-This is just the beginning of course.
-We'd need to intercept network requests configuring a proxy in Docker settings, get the logs from the container and perform some analysis on it and any more ideas to analyze container activity without placing agents or anything inside of it.
-This way the difference between a non-honeypot and a honeypot/malware sandbox will become less and less apparent.
+This is just the beginning, of course.
+We would need to intercept network requests by configuring a proxy in Docker settings, get the logs from the container and perform some analysis on them, and come up with more ideas to analyze container activity without placing agents or anything inside it.
+This way, the difference between a non-honeypot and a honeypot/malware sandbox will become less and less apparent.